 You may choose to enroll in the IU Installment Payment Plan, which distributes payments across due dates within the term.
 There is a \$25 non-refundable installment plan enrollment fee payable at time of enrollment; this fee is not eligible to be included in the installment payment plan.
 Students must submit an Installment Plan Enrollment Form and pay the \$25 fee each term.
+The enrollment form is located in MyIU, use the menu on the left side, select Resources, Student Finances, and scroll down to Business Office Documents & Forms.

-To avoid account holds and a monthly late fee of \$30, please remit payment at time of submitting the form.
+To avoid account holds and a monthly late fee of \$30, please remit payment at time of submitting the enrollment form.
 Payments are accepted online, in the Student Account Center.
 The minimum account balance to qualify for the installment plan is \$200.